 Degree Requirements and Process

-How do I become a nutrition and dietetic technician, registered (NDTR)?
+How do I become a nutrition and dietetics technician, registered (NDTR)?

-Graduates of Tri-C’s Dietetic Technology program receive an Associate of Applied Science degree that prepares them for certification as nutrition and dietetic technicians, registered (NDTRs).
+Graduates of Tri-C’s Dietetic Technology program receive an Associate of Applied Science degree that prepares them for certification as nutrition and dietetics technicians, registered (NDTRs).

 After completing AAS degree requirements and dietetics coursework, graduates must successfully complete the Registration Examination for Dietetic Technicians — a national credentialing examination administered by the Commission on Dietetic Registration (CDR).